 The Isle of Thanet in Kent has a wealth of small museums and attractions, the legacy of a long-time tourist industry. #KYOKent was a game which joined them up, and introduced school teachers and local students to the resources nearby.
 A mysterious trunk, found in a junk shop, couldn’t be opened; did the markings and labels on the outside give clues to where it had been?
 Local schools borrowed the trunk, investigated it, and worked out the story.
 At the end, they were invited to send a few students on a bus tour around the places they’d uncovered before they watched museum experts open it at the Powell Cotton Museum.

 An afternoon to celebrate Margate’s iconic Dreamland amusement park moving into public ownership.
-Built a temporary event arena using upcycled materials found on the site, set up simple activities to capture the people’s history of the park, staged a bubble-blowing flash mob and welcomed 2300 visitors. the whole things was wrapped in a special temporary Dreamland branding, created to look as if it itself a piece of the site’s history.
+I built a temporary event arena using upcycled materials found on the site, set up simple activities to capture the people’s history of the park, staged a bubble-blowing flash mob and welcomed 2300 visitors. the whole things was wrapped in a special temporary Dreamland branding, created to look as if it itself a piece of the site’s history.

 The Britpop Show (2013)